How To Crochet A Granny Square

 To make the granny square bigger, simply crochet 3dc in the space between 2 clusters and (3dc, ch2, 3dc) in the ch2 spaces of each corner, making sure you sl st at the end of each round in the top ch you made at the beginning of the round.

-If you found this tutorial helpful, please share and Pin!
-Follow me on Pinterest HERE
+And this is how you crochet the Classic Granny Square.
+If you found this tutorial helpful, please share and Pin it!
+Follow me on Pinterest here.

 COPYRIGHT:

-The photographs on this tutorial are subject to copyright and are the property of Crafting Happiness, don’t use them to advertise your own creations.
+The photographs in this tutorial are subject to copyright and are the property of Crafting Happiness, don’t use them to advertise your own creations.
+You may use photos from this post only if you directly link back to this tutorial.

 Happy Crocheting!